terminusdb/terminusdb-client-js/docs/README.md

 ## Installation

-TerminusDB Client can be used as either a Node.js module available through the npm registry, or directly included in web-sites by including the script tag below.
+TerminusDB Client JS package can be used as either a Node.js module available through the npm registry, or directly included in web-sites by including the script tag below.

 ### NPM Module